Miami University: New Miami (1885–present)

-Enrollment in 1923 was at 1,500 students.
+Enrollment in 1923 was at 1,500 students and had reached 2,200 students by the early 1930s.
 In 1928, Miami founded the School of Business Administration and acquired the Oxford College for Women.
 The next year, the School of Fine Arts was established.
-By the early 1930s, enrollment had reached 2,200 students.
-The conservative environment found on campus called for little change during the problems of the Great Depression, and only about 10 percent of students in the 1930s were on government subsidies.
-During World War II, Miami changed its curriculum to include "war emergency courses" and a Navy Training School took up residence on campus.
-During wartime in 1943, the population of the university became majority women.
+The conservative environment found on campus called for little change during the problems of the Great Depression and only about 10 percent of students in the 1930s were on government subsidies.
+During World War II, Miami changed its curriculum to include "war emergency courses", a Navy Training School took up residence on campus, and the population of the university consisted of a majority of women.
 Due to the G.I.
-Bill, tuition for veterans decreased; the enrollment at Miami jumped from 2,200 to 4,100 students.
-Temporary lodges were constructed to accommodate the number of students.
-By 1952, the student body had grown to 5,000.
+Bill, enrollment at Miami had grown to 5,000 by 1952.

 In 1954, Miami created a common curriculum for all students to complete to have a base for their other subjects.
 By 1964, enrollment reached nearly 15,000.
-To accommodate the growing number of students, Miami University opened its first regional campuses at Middletown, Ohio, in 1966 and Hamilton, Ohio, in 1968.
-Miami founded the Dolibois European Center in Luxembourg in 1968, which would move to Differdange Castle in 1997; it is home to a study abroad program where students live with Luxembourgish host families and study under Miami professors.
-Miami experimented with a trimester plan in 1965, but it ultimately failed and the university reverted to a quarter system.
+To accommodate the growing number of students, Miami University opened its first regional campuses at Miami University Middletown in 1966 and Miami University Hamilton in 1968.
+The Dolibois European Center was also established in 1968 in Luxembourg City, which would move to Differdange Castle in 1997; it is home to a study abroad program where students live with Luxembourgish host families and study under Miami professors.

 On April 15, 1970, a student sit-in at Rowan Hall, home of Miami's Naval ROTC program, in opposition to the Vietnam War resulted in 176 students being arrested.
 Edgar W. King Library was completed in 1972.
 In 1974, the Western College for Women in Oxford was sold to Miami, and President Phillip Shriver oversaw the creation of an interdisciplinary studies college known as the Western College Program.
-The program was merged into the College of Arts & Science in 2007.

 Responding to the Miami Tribe of Oklahoma, trustees changed the athletic teams nickname from the "Redskins" to the "RedHawks" in 1997.
-The School of Engineering and Applied Science (later College of Engineering and Computing) was created from the former School of Applied Science in 2003.
-The Farmer School of Business building was completed on the East Quad in 2009.
-The newest regional campus, the Miami University Voice of America Learning Center also opened in 2009 in West Chester.
+The School of Engineering and Applied Science was created in 1999.
+In 2009, the U.S. House of Representatives passed a resolution honoring Miami University for its 200th anniversary.
+In the same year, the Farmer School of Business building was completed on the East Quad and the Miami University Voice of America Learning Center opened in West Chester, Ohio.
 In 2014, the Armstrong Student Center was completed to replace the Shriver Center, which was repurposed.
 All campuses were closed in March 2020 due to the COVID-19 pandemic, reopening partially that fall.
-Also in 2020, Miami began revitalizing its research programs and academic offerings as part of the MiamiRISE plan.
-This included the establishment of the Honors College in 2021.
+Miami established the Honors College, its first residential college, the following year.
+The Clinical Health Sciences and Wellness Facility opened in 2023 to combine clinical and academic health departments and services.
+The McVey Data Science building opened in 2024, funded by alumnus Richard McVey to house departments in computer science, statistics and analytics.